mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 - LCD_Keypad_PWM not connected -> bridge with BG PWM
 - add cover to BTN LEDs (too bright), maybe drill holes for mounting something
 - replace R502, R505 with poti (to be tested)
+- rename Set LED to Time_Date LED
+- schematic net name timer / quicksetting not consistent with LEDs
+- Timer 1 LED is connected to signal Timer 2 and vice versa (for now fixed in sw)

 PCB_BOT
 - silk of LEDs swapped (standby and charge)